The only Sanity page-builder guide you'll ever need

 Let's start with the new stuff

-Before going further, let's talk about some of the new stuff that Sanity released that makes your page builder that bit better.
+Before going further, let's talk about some of the new stuff that Sanity released that makes your page builder a bit better.

 Array groups